Child care agreement and policies (FAQ’s 常问问题)

 camps during this period?

-Childcare camp will be open for registration during break periods, subject to availability and
+Childcare camp will be open for registration during break periods, subject to availability, and demand.

 I would like to volunteer at the school; how may I participate?